Reactions to Occupy Wall Street: Police response

 During the park occupation the New York City Police Department assigned Rick Lee, a First Precinct community relations detective, to duty at the demonstration.
 He acted as one of the main liaisons with the protesters on behalf of the police department, and advised protesters on such matters as avoiding arrest and getting along with police as well as attempting to get information of the protester's plans.
 As a plainclothes officer, he was referred to as the "hipster cop" for his attire consisting of glasses, cardigan sweaters, skinny ties and skinny trousers.
 Reaction to his presence was mixed.

-It was reported that during the park occupation Occupy Wall Street paid the Police Department $17 million in overtime.
+It was reported that Occupy Wall Street cost the New York City Police Department $17 million in overtime.
 According to a New York Times article, the dangers the camp posed to protesters and nearby residents was difficult to assess due to an informal divide that sprang up between who patrolled inside or outside of the park; while NYC police were stationed around the periphery, police "seem[ed] to have ceded patrols of the park interior to protesters."